y-scope/spider/docs/quick_start.md

 The new task has a different task id, and it is the responsibility of the user to avoid any data race and deduplicate the output if necessary.

-## Note on worker setup

-The setup section said that we can start a worker by running `spider start --worker --db <db_url>`.
-This is oversimplified.
-The worker has to know the function it will run.

-When user compiles the client code, an executable and a library are generated.
-The executable executes the client code as expected.
-The library contains all the functions registered by user.
-Worker needs to run with a copy of this library.
-The actual commands to start a worker is `spider start --worker --db <db_url> --libs [client_libraries]`.